awsdocs/aws-proton-administrator-guide/doc_source/ag-schema.md

 **Example service schema file for a service that includes an AWS Proton service pipeline\.**

- This schema example can be used with the AWS Proton infrastructure template files shown in [Example 4](ag-infrastructure-tmp-files.md#ag-proton-svc-cfn-example) and [Example 5](ag-infrastructure-tmp-files.md#ag-proton-pipeline-cfn-example)\.
+ This schema example can be used with the AWS Proton IaC files shown in [Example 4](ag-infrastructure-tmp-files.md#ag-proton-svc-cfn-example) and [Example 5](ag-infrastructure-tmp-files.md#ag-proton-pipeline-cfn-example)\.
 A service pipeline is included\.

 ```
 schema:                            # required